Personal profile

 Teaching Interests

-Throughout my teaching I prioritse a research led approach and welcome industry engagement.
+Throughout my teaching I prioritse a research integrated approach and welcome industry engagement.
 I have been nominated as 'Most Innovative', 'Most Enthusisastic' and 'Going the Extra Mile' in the University of Strathclyde Teaching Excellence Awards.

 Education/Academic qualification